John Sarbanes: Government reforms

 Following their victory in the 2018 midterm elections, House Democrats unveiled their first bill for the 116th Congress.
 This bill, the For the People Act, was primarily authored by Sarbanes.
 It passed the House in 2019, but died in the Republican-controlled Senate.
 The bill was introduced again in the 117th Congress and passed the House.

 The bill was a package of Democratic electoral goals.
 It would enable small-dollar public funding of congressional elections, establish automatic national voter registration, expand early and online voter registration, and provide greater federal support for state voting systems.
 The bill bans members of Congress from serving on corporate boards, and requires political advocacy groups to disclose donors.
 It also requires presidents to disclose their tax returns, and the establishment of a Supreme Court ethics code.
 It includes a provision to decrease gerrymandering by creating independent commissions.
+At the time, Sarbane's district was considered one of the worst gerrymanders in the United States.

 Campaigns

 Sarbanes sought the Democratic nomination for Maryland's 3rd congressional district after 10-term incumbent Ben Cardin gave up the seat to run for the Senate seat of John Sarbanes's father, Paul Sarbanes.
-The primary campaign included State Senator Paula Hollinger, former Baltimore City Health Commissioner Peter Beilenson, and former Maryland Democratic Party Treasurer Oz Bengur.
+The primary campaign included state senator Paula Hollinger, former Baltimore City health commissioner Peter Beilenson, and former Maryland Democratic Party treasurer Oz Bengur.
 Sarbanes won the nomination on September 12, 2006, with 31.9% of the vote.
 His Republican opponent in the general election was Annapolis marketing executive John White.
 The 3rd is a heavily Democratic district that has been in that party's hands since 1927, and few expected Sarbanes to have much difficulty in the election.
 Sarbanes also benefited from name recognition; his father represented the district from 1971 to 1977.
 On November 7, 2006, Sarbanes won the general election with 64% of the vote to White's 34% and Libertarian Charles Curtis McPeek's 2%.
-He has been reelected seven times with no substantive opposition.
+He was reelected eight times with no substantive opposition.

+For his first eight terms, Sarbanes represented a district that spilled across portions of Anne Arundel, Baltimore, Howard, and Montgomery counties, as well as much of downtown Baltimore City.
+Redistricting after the 2020 Census made the district much more compact.
+He lost his shares of Baltimore City and Baltimore County, areas which had been part of the 3rd and its predecessors for decades.
+In their place, he picked up a large slice of Carroll County, all of Howard County and more of Anne Arundel County.
+This left his home in Towson outside the district.
+However, members of the House are only required to live in the state they represent.

+On October 26, 2023, Sarbanes announced he would not seek reelection in 2024.

+Post-congressional career

+In January 2025, Sarbanes became a distinguished practitioner in residence at Johns Hopkins University's Stavros Niarchos Foundation Agora Institute.